-During 2011, we began issuing restricted stock awards at no cost in lieu of stock options to employees, directors and consultants.
+We issue restricted stock awards at no cost in lieu of stock options to employees, directors and consultants.
 Compensation expense for restricted stock granted to employees and directors is generally equal to the fair market value of the underlying common stock on the date of grant.
 If a sufficient disincentive for nonperformance does not exist at the date of grant, the compensation cost is remeasured at each reporting date at the then-current fair market value of the underlying common stock until the award vests.